Global political and economic systems are in a period of immense transition

 Alongside all of this, many important breakthroughs were made in the understanding of scientific processes and physical phenomena.
 Among the most significant of these was in antimatter production and confinement.
 In 2010, particles of antimatter were trapped for the first time at CERN in Geneva.
 Researchers produced, trapped and then released a few dozen atoms of antihydrogen for around two-tenths of a second.* The following year, this feat was achieved again but for 17 minutes – nearly four orders of magnitude longer than before.*

-With stupendously high energy density (roughly 10 billion times more powerful than chemical reactions such as hydrogen and oxygen combustion),* antimatter held potential as the ultimate source of spacecraft propulsion.
-Unfortunately, it was extraordinarily difficult and expensive to produce, with a few grams costing trillions of dollars* and total production from 1950 to 2010 being just 10 nanograms.
+With stupendously high energy density (orders of magnitude greater than chemical reactions such as hydrogen and oxygen combustion),* antimatter held potential as the ultimate source of spacecraft propulsion.
+Unfortunately, it was extraordinarily difficult and expensive to produce, with even a few grams costing trillions of dollars* and total production from 1950 to 2010 being just 10 nanograms.

 However, scientific and technological progress in the early-mid 21st century was occurring at an exponential rate.* Anti-proton production began to increase substantially, aided by ever-more sophisticated models and simulations, together with AI programs that were beginning to match – and even exceed – human intelligence.** This happened in parallel with rapid advances in engine design, materials science and fusion power.
 By the late 2060s, the first prototype antimatter-powered spacecraft is demonstrated.*